conorfabian/LeetCode/0704-binary-search/README.md

+**Implementation Note:** Use two pointers (left and right) to maintain search bounds.
+Calculate the middle index and compare with target: if target is larger, move left pointer to mid+1; if smaller, move right pointer to mid-1; if equal, return the index.
+Continue until pointers cross.

+**Time Complexity:** O(log n) - halving search space each iteration
+**Space Complexity:** O(1) - constant extra space

+---

 <h2><a href="https://leetcode.com/problems/binary-search">704.
 Binary Search</a></h2><h3>Easy</h3><hr><p>Given an array of integers <code>nums</code> which is sorted in ascending order, and an integer <code>target</code>, write a function to search <code>target</code> in <code>nums</code>.
 If <code>target</code> exists, then return its index.
 Otherwise, return <code>-1</code>.</p>

 <p>You must write an algorithm with <code>O(log n)</code> runtime complexity.</p>